Hardy Boyz: The Hardys reunion (2006–2007)

-On the April 2, 2007, episode of Raw, the Hardys won the World Tag Team Championship for the sixth time in their career after winning a ten team battle royal.
-After losing singles bouts to both Lance Cade and Trevor Murdoch, The Hardys retained their World Tag Team Championship at both Backlash and Judgment Day against the team of Cade and Murdoch.
-At One Night Stand, Hardyz retained the titles against The World's Greatest Tag Team (Charlie Haas and Shelton Benjamin) in a ladder match.
+On the April 2 episode of Raw, the Hardys won the World Tag Team Championship for the sixth time in their career after winning a ten team battle royal.
+After losing singles bouts to both Lance Cade and Trevor Murdoch, The Hardys retained their World Tag Team Championship at both Backlash on April 29 and Judgment Day on May 20 against the team of Cade and Murdoch.
+At One Night Stand on June 3, the Hardys retained the titles against The World's Greatest Tag Team (Charlie Haas and Shelton Benjamin) in a ladder match.
 The next night on Raw, however, the Hardys lost their championship to Cade and Murdoch, when Jeff missed a Swanton Bomb and was pinned by Cade after Murdoch pushed his foot off of the bottom rope of the ring.
 Cade and Murdoch attacked the Hardys with the championship belts after the match.
-The Hardys got a rematch at Vengeance, but was unsuccessful after Jeff was hit with a sitout spinebuster from Cade.
+The Hardys got a rematch at Vengeance on June 24, but was unsuccessful after Jeff was hit with a sitout spinebuster from Cade.

 The Hardys once again returned to WWE on the November 13 episode of ECW to face Montel Vontavious Porter (MVP) and Mr. Kennedy, a match that was originally scheduled for the November 16 episode of SmackDown!.
-The Hardys were unsuccessful in their return as Porter pinned Jeff for the win.
+The Hardys were unsuccessful in their return as MVP pinned Jeff for the win.
 The Hardys, announced and referred to once again as the Hardy Boyz, reunited once again in 2008, on the June 23 episode of Raw in a losing effort to John Morrison and The Miz.
 The match occurred after Jeff was drafted to the SmackDown brand (the same brand as Matt).
 This loss, however, caused Matt to be drafted to the ECW brand.
 On the July 15 episode of ECW, The Hardys reunited in their home state of North Carolina, defeating Morrison and Miz.
 The Hardys then teamed up on the October 31 episode of SmackDown and on November 3 on Raw, winning both matches.